 - 1. Student fails one course Typically, the student will be allowed to complete a summer course of study in order to be promoted.
-At the Headmaster's discretion, the student may be required to repeat the entire year. - 2.
+At the Headmaster's discretion, the student may be required to repeat the entire year. - Note: Humane Letters in the high school counts as two courses. - 2.
 Student fails two courses Typically, the student will be required to repeat the entire year.
 In exceptional circumstances, the Headmaster may permit a student to remediate both of the failed courses during the summer and be promoted. - 3.
-Student fails more than two courses The student will be required to repeat the entire year.
+Student fails more than two courses The student will be required to repeat the entire year. - A high school student who fails any course in either the first OR second semester, regardless of whether that student is eligible for year-to-year promotion at the Academy, earns zero credit for that course and must earn a replacement credit through means approved by the Headmaster in order to graduate.
+"Missing" credits can also impact college applications; in general, then, students should complete such credit make-ups before their senior year.